SACHSTech/Lesson-If-Statements/README.md

 <br><br>

 ### 8. Ontario Stunt Driving Penalties
-Under Ontario's Highway Traffic Act, a driver is considered to be *stunt driving* if they are going 50 km/h or more over the speed limit on roads with a limit of 80 km/h or higher, or 40 km/h or more over the limit on roads with a limit less than 80 km/h.
+Under Ontario's Highway Traffic Act, a driver is considered to be *stunt driving* if they are going 50 km/h or more over the posted speed limit on roads with a limit of 80 km/h or higher, or 40 km/h or more over the limit on roads with a limit less than 80 km/h.

 The penalty for stunt driving is a roadside vehicle impound and a 30-day license suspension.

 Ask the driver for the posted speed limit and their observed speed, then output whether they are stunt driving or not.

 Sample output:
 ```
 Enter speed limit: 100
-Enter observed speed: 160
+Enter observed speed: 155
 Stunt driving.
 License suspension and vehicle impound.
 ```
 ```
-Enter speed limit: 70
+Enter speed limit: 40
-Enter observed speed: 105
+Enter observed speed: 82
 Stunt driving.
 License suspension and vehicle impound.
 ```
 ```